 If your home, garden or other property suffers damage as a direct result of the work being carried out on the party wall, the Building Owner is legally obliged to repair it.

-Before any work commences it is absolutely essential that a Schedule of Condition is carried out to record the initial state of any areas that may be affected by the works.
+Before any work commences it is essential that a Schedule of Condition is carried out to record the initial state of any areas that may be affected by the works.
 This will make it much easier to identify new damage, providing evidence for Adjoining Owners and also protecting Building Owners from false claims.

 Assuming both parties agree on the cause of the damage, there are several ways in which they can proceed.
-All of which are at the discretion of the Adjoining Owner – no decision can be made without their consent.
+All of these are at the discretion of the Adjoining Owner – no decision can be made without their consent.

 • The Building Owner and Adjoining can jointly agree on the extent and cost of the repair work required

 • The Building Owner’s contractor can conduct the repairs

 • The Building Owner pays the Adjoining Owner an agreed sum that allows them to arrange their own contractor to make repairs